rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/README.md

 # Module 0x1 \| Basic Ruby Kung Fu

-Ruby has awesome abilities and tricks for dealing with all strings and arrays scenarios.
-In this chapter we'll present most known tricks we may need in our hacking life.
+Ruby has awesome abilities and tricks for dealing with string and array scenarios.
+In this chapter we'll present some tricks we may need in our hacking life.

 ## Terminal

 ### Terminal size

-Here are many ways to get terminal size from ruby
+Here are some different ways to get terminal size from ruby:

 * By IO/console standard library